 The Cleaner Wrasse (Labroides dimidiatus) also known as the Blue Streak Cleaner Wrasse is a common feature on reefs along the East African coast.
 They are found singly or more commonly in pairs and on some occasions larger groupings may be seen but a pair is the norm.

 The fish have a black stripe down the center of the body through the eye and tend to be light blue above and below the stripe.
 There are minor color variations and sometimes a small patch of white may be seen towards the tail and on some fish the front section is more silver than blue.
 Proportionally they have a long thin body with a pointy nose and a wide flat tail.
+On Kankadya reef off Dar es Salaam there is an area where all the specimens are a bright yellow above the black line which is an unusual variation.
 The fish is a protogynous hermaphrodite and changes sex over its lifetime.

 IN THE WILD